razonyang/hugo-theme-bootstrap/exampleSite/content/docs/getting-started/upgradation/index.md

 Before upgrading, it is necessary to introduce what a version is.
 In addition to the relative stable versions listed in [Releases](https://github.com/razonyang/hugo-theme-bootstrap/releases), you can use a branch such as `master`, `develop`, or even choose a certain `commit`.

-> This article will use the `[version]` placeholder to represent the version, just replace it with the version you want to install.
+> This article will use the `[version]` placeholder to represent the version, just replace it with the version you want to upgrade to.

 ## Upgrade

 Please choose the upgrade step depending on the installation method: [Git Submodule](#git-submodule) and [Hugo Module](#hugo-module).

-> Note that no matter which install method you use, you will always end up needing to pull and install dependencies via `hugo mod npm pack` and `npm install`.
+> Note that no matter which install method you use, you will always end up needing to pull and update dependencies via `hugo mod npm pack` and `npm update`.

 ### Additional Dependencies